DeepeshKumarVerma/P-272_News_Authentication_NLP/README.md

 # P-272_News_Authentication_NLP
-This is a Natural Language Processing (NLP) project where, I have applied different Classification models to classify whether the news is  True or Fake.
+This is a Natural Language Processing (NLP) project where different Classification models like Random Forest, Gradient Boosting, Neural Network, etc., were applied to classify whether the news is true or fake.